seltee/embeded-game-consoles/README.md

-# Materials for ConsoleCraft YuoTube show
+# Materials for ConsoleCraft YouTube show

 This repository contains materials created during the episodes of ConsoleCraft show where I create a homebrew game console with deep dive into the process.